 Dongle Access is Here!

-with the DV4mini via the DMR Plus Network.
+DMR-MARC talkgroups on your traditional repeater or via a hotspot connected to DMRPlus.
 Somone locally must PTT the talkgroup to ensure the connection is made between

 the stable portion of our network (DMR-MARC) and the experimental (DMR Plus).
 The inactivity timeout to disconnect is 10 minutes.

 |DMRPlus Reflector Number

 ||DMR+ South Pacific (English)